 Under "Database", you can select whether the current or previous production should be displayed.
 The selection menu shows all production runs with house names and placing date.

-• Reports: Birds in house (total)
+Reports: Birds in house (Total)

-Clicking on one of the reports displays all available data regarding the birds in the house.
-The following screenshot is an example.
+By clicking one of the reports, all available data about the birds in the house are displayed.
+The following screenshot reproduces one possible view.